G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Method

 These weights are first used to aggregate the scale $S_j^g \in \mathbb{R}^{3}$ and opacity $\alpha_j^g \in \mathbb{R}$ attributes from the $k$ neighbors.
 This yields the updated scale $S_i^p$ and weighted opacity $\alpha_i^p$ for each point $p_i$:

 This augmentation extends each point $p_i$ to the form:

-As a result, the point cloud $\mathcal{P}$ is augmented with geometric $S'$ and appearance $\alpha'$ attributes from the Gaussians.
-This attribute-augmented point cloud is further employed to facilitate appearance-guided representation learning and to derive scale-based boundary pseudo-labels.
+As a result, the point cloud $\mathcal{P}$ is augmented with scale $S'$ and opacity $\alpha'$ attributes from the Gaussians.
+This attribute-augmented point cloud is further employed to train the appearance encoder and to derive scale-based boundary pseudo-labels.
+Algorithmic details of the G2P augmentation procedure are provided in the supplementary material (Alg.~1).